 The telco edge can take many shapes depending on the geography, the existing network infrastructure, current and future services to be delivered.
 No two telcos, today, have the same perceived needs.
 Additionally, these needs might change drastically depending on what the future holds for new services such as 5G, IOT or AI at the edge.

-Join Canonical’s telco team to hear about the strategies and tactics you can adopt to build an edge that can match your requirements of today and tomorrow.Register for the webinar
+Join Canonical’s telco team to hear about the strategies and tactics you can adopt to build an edge that can match your requirements of today and tomorrow.Watch the webinar

 A guide to edge computing